 - 222,000 children educated and empowered

 Save the Children has long been one of China’s leading child charities.
 At work in China since the early 1980s, we collaborate with local communities, partners and the government to ensure every child has the chance to grow up healthy, learning and safe.
 We focus on child education and protection, health, disaster risk reduction and emergency relief in both remote, rural and poor, urban areas.

 Here are some recent examples of our work:

 The opportunity to learn

-- Save the Children is helping ensure vulnerable children have access to quality early childhood support
+- Save the Children is helping ensure vulnerable children have access to quality early childhood support and education

 - We piloted home visits designed to build caregivers’ capacity to care for very young children

 - We are the voice for China’s disabled children, training teachers and supporting the government in developing a framework and monitoring programs

 - Through our Comprehensive Safe Schools approach, we achieved results at scale by partnering with the China Society of Education, reaching 240,000 schools and 120 million students

 - We help address and prevent violence in schools by piloting school-based child protection programs and introducing social and emotional learning